Self Growth

 Feeling Responsible for Others' Emotions

 When someone is in a bad mood, you feel "it must be my fault."
 You constantly watch your words to avoid upsetting others.
 Other people's emotions belong to them and are not your responsibility.
+This "confusion of emotional responsibility" is particularly common in people who grew up needing to read a parent's moods.
+For a child, a parent's displeasure was a survival threat, so the ability to detect others' emotions became overdeveloped.

 Unable to Say "No"

 Driven by the fear that refusing will make you disliked or abandoned, you keep meeting others' demands beyond your own limits.
 As a result, your energy is depleted and resentment toward the other person builds up.
-(Books on boundaries can help deepen your understanding)
+Books on boundaries can help deepen your understanding

 Unable to Recognize Your Own Needs